annarife99/Final-Project-MLOps/reports/README.md

 >
 > Answer:

 Unluckly, we did not manage to implement monitoring of our deployed model due to a lack of time.
-However, we did investigate how it would helo ti improve the longevity of our deployed model.
-For instance,
+However, we did investigate how it would help to improve the longevity of our deployed model.
+For instance, it can help to identify when its accuracy or performance starts to degrade and can indicate when the performance drops significantly.
+It can also be useful to detect data drift, seeing different data compared to the one it was trained on.
+Next, it can be used to idenity and fix errors easily to improve the reliability of the model and the overall performance by optimizing the cost.
+Overall, it is a crucial step for keeping the health of a deployed model, addressing issues before they become a major problem.

 ### Question 24